QinghuiXing/stereo/camera_basics/README.md

 What is it
 =====
-    codes for problem 6 and 7
+    codes for stereo problem 6 and 7
 What it can do
 =====
     1.It used some opencv API to realize camera calibration.